 The goal of this deck is to lockdown control of at least one location before playing the Infinaut on turn six and claiming another location with his whopping 20 Power.
 The only catch is the Infinaut can’t be played if you played a card the previous turn.
 As such, you’ll have to skip turn five in order for this strategy to work.

-This makes Sunspot a must-use since it’s only a 1-Cost card, but it gains any unspent Energy as additional Power each turn.
+I really like Sunspot in this situation since it’s only a 1-Cost card, but it gains any unspent Energy as additional Power each turn.
 This makes it perfect for when you are unable to play a card, or skip turn five to play the Infinaut, since no Energy will go to waste.

 Control the Tempo of the Match

-Scorpion is an all-around great card since its On Reveal ability lowers the Power of every card in your opponent’s hand by one.
-Wolfsbane should be played at the location with the most cards since it gains +2 Power for each other card you have there.
+In my opinion, Scorpion is an all-around great card since its On Reveal ability lowers the Power of every card in your opponent’s hand by one.
+America Chavez is a card I like to run in the deck because she has the chance to power up a card like The Infinaut even further if it is the top card of your deck.
+I recommend playing Wolfsbane at the location with the most cards since it gains +2 Power for each other card you have there.

-Storm can be used to get rid of adverse locations as her ability makes the location Flooded, stopping players from playing cards there after two turns.
-Killmonger can be useful for trimming down your opponent’s field since his ability destroys all 1-Cost cards on the field.
-Just be careful not to take out your own Sunspot in the process!
+I like to use Storm to get rid of adverse locations as her ability makes the location Flooded, stopping players from playing cards there after two turns.
+In my experience, Killmonger can be useful for trimming down your opponent’s field since his ability destroys all 1-Cost cards on the field.
+Just be careful not to take out your own Sunspot in the process, which I’ve accidentally done before!

 Skip Turn 5 to Play the Infinaut on Turn 6

-Jubilee has the ability to pull a random card from your deck onto the field, meaning the Infinaut can sometimes be played this way.
-Shang-Chi can destroy any of your opponents cards with 9 or more power at the same location.
-Enchantress can remove all Ongoing abilities from cards at the same location, too.
+If you’re feeling lucky, Jubilee has the ability to pull a random card from your deck onto the field, meaning the Infinaut can sometimes be played this way.
+Although I think Shang-Chi is a bit overpowered since he can destroy any of your opponent’s cards with 10 or more power at the same location, you will definitely want to use him in this deck.
+I also like to run Enchantress since she can remove all Ongoing abilities from cards at the same location, too.

 Jessica Jones is a great card to play on turn four if you plan to skip turn five because she gains +4 Power if you don’t play a card at the same location the next turn.
-Vision is once again versatile since he can move freely each turn, and America Chavez is useful as a guaranteed turn six draw in case you don’t pull the Infinaut before then.
+Vision is once again versatile since he can move freely each turn, which I found is extra helpful if you can pull him with Jubilee’s ability on turn 4.
+Otherwise, I recommend skipping turn 5 if The Infinaut is in your hand and playing him on turn 6 at the location you haven’t already locked down.

-This deck builds upon the Discard archetype in Marvel Snap by adding new Pool 2 cards to enhance the foundation of a Pool 1 deck.
+This deck builds upon the Discard archetype in Marvel Snap by adding new Pool 2 cards to enhance the foundation of one of my favorite Pool 1 decks.

 Card List